Beaver Dam Ana(B)log

-June 9th - A work day was hosted to prep posts for installation.
+A work day was hosted to prep posts for installation.
 Eleven people showed up to help and we managed to sharpen about 40 locust posts that will be driven into the creek bed.
 Since locust is extremely dense wood, it ended up being much more difficult to cut than originally expected and the two chainsaws that were brought dulled quite quickly.
 Even still, we managed to make good progress on the posts (100 more to sharpen), and we were even able to stage about one BDA's worth of posts at the site of installation.
 Originally we planned to cut the posts in a square wedge cut, but because of the difficulty a two-cut wedge would suffice.

 An organization called Growing Hearts has partnered with us for this project by providing 7 high school students to assist in this work with the mission to grow their resumes for college.
 For their first work day out of 5, the young adults gathered weeding materials (mostly Chinese Privet pulled on site), as well as calculated how many posts will be needed per BDA and how much river stone will be needed for the BDAs.

 Per the Beaver Restoration Guidebook, the posts should be between 0.5 and 1 meter apart.
 Since we have 140 locust posts and each BDA site is about 25 feet wide.
 We figured we could finish 7 BDAs (about half of the total 13) during this round of installation.

 The river stone will be used as support for the upstream side of the BDAs.
 We will use an aggregate of different stone sizes ranging from 2'' in diameter to 8''.
 To determine how much stone we'll need, we calculated the cubic feet of a rectangular prism that sits like a ramp on the upstream side of the BDA.
 In the end, we calculated that we'll need 25 cubic feet of stone per BDA.
 Multiplied by 7 BDAs that gets us 125 cubic feet total.
 It's difficult to calculate the number of tons we'll need based on the volume because it's hard to tell how well the aggregate will compact, but we estimated 10 tons of river rock to get the 125 cubic feet.

-May 15th - Met with Lisa Casanova, a professor of microbiology at GSU.
+Met with the Director of Public Spaces at Ed Castro Landscape, who will be providing equipment and people power to install the locust posts by the end of June.
+Also met with Lisa Casanova, a professor of microbiology at GSU.
 Along with her graduate students, Lisa will be collecting water quality data every week at every BDA site to establish specific baseline data.